farbodp/revit-airflow-calculator/README.md

 # HVAC System Airflow Calculator Plugin for Revit

 The HVAC System Airflow Calculator Plugin is a tool developed for Autodesk Revit that simplifies the process of calculating the total airflow in an HVAC system.
+Autodesk Revit is a Building Information Modeling (BIM) software that allows architects, engineers, and construction professionals to design, plan, and manage building projects more efficiently.
+Revit add-ons are custom plugins developed using the Revit API to extend the functionalities of Revit and enhance its capabilities.
 This plugin utilizes a graph-based approach and the Depth-First Search (DFS) algorithm to traverse the system and find all connected air terminals.

 For example, the following system contains 2 air terminals: